When are Ty Collectibles Retired?

 It had always been generally perceived that "retired" products would increase in value on the secondary market as collector demand outstripped supply of the discontinued (retired) items.
 It was not unusual for an official retirement announcement to send thousands of Ty collectors nationwide into stores to purchase the last of the "retired" items.

 On December 27, 2007, Ty officially retired more than two hundred Beanie Babies and abruptly discontinued the official retirement announcements.
 Even though a large number of Beanie Babies had been officially retired at the end of 2007, Ty continued to sell many of them for years following that announcement.
-"Retirement date" no longer meant "discontinued."
+"Retired" no longer meant "extremely limited and hard to find."

 Collectors often speculate about reasons for the demise of official retirement dates but logic suggests Ty needed the flexibility to reintroduce successful older products.
 He did not want the reintroduction of a "retired" item to be perceived as a betrayal by collectors who had paid higher-than-retail prices to purchase the same "retired" item on the secondary market.

 The demise of official retirement dates creates a problem for collectors and resellers alike who have a vested interest in knowing which Ty collectibles are discontinued.
-The only approximate way to determine the production status of a Ty collectible now is by watching which items disappear from the periodic Ty Retailer Catalogs.
+Until July 2019, the only approximate way to determine the production status of a Ty collectible was to monitor which items disappeared from the periodic Ty Retailer Catalogs or changed to "retired" status at the Ty official Internet site.

 Between the end of 2009 and 2016, tycollector.com attempted to assist collectors in determining whether or not a Ty product was still being manufactured by providing "off order dates" when they were made available by various authorized Ty retailers.
 "Off order" was frequently believed to mean the item had been discontinued because it could no longer be ordered.
 But that presumption turned out to be flawed.